Jalle19/eda-modbus-bridge/README.md

 * Some readings may be nonsensical depending on the exact ventilation unit used, e.g. "Exhaust air temperature (before heat recovery)" can erroneously show -40 °C.

-* The software doesn't handle all Modbus read errors and will sometimes crash if one is encountered.
-This is a deliberate design choice, because it's not possible to distinguish between Modbus read errors that never work (e.g. an invalid register) or sporadic errors that can occur every now and then.
-Generally, once the software has started and retrieved all values at least once it should no longer crash in the event of a read error.

 ## Troubleshooting